unChaz/sci-fi-5e/srd/classes/evangelist.md

 The loyalty of these evangelists lies in the pursuit of beauty and truth, not in fealty to a monarch or following the tenets of a sect.
 A noble who keeps such a evangelist as a herald or advisor knows that the evangelist would rather be honest than politic.

-The college’s members gather in libraries and sometimes in actual colleges, complete with classrooms and dormitories, to share their lore with one another.
+The college's members gather in libraries and sometimes in actual colleges, complete with classrooms and dormitories, to share their lore with one another.
 They also meet at festivals or affairs of state, where they can expose corruption, unravel lies, and poke fun at self-important figures of authority.

 #### Bonus Proficiencies